DavidRodra/Heist-Royale/database-schema.md

-# Casino Max Database Schema
+# Arcane Games Database Schema

-This document outlines the database schema for the Casino Max platform.
+This document outlines the database schema for the Arcane Games platform.
 Currently implemented using localStorage for demo purposes, but designed to be easily migrated to a real database.

 ## Tables